-- [Purple] We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated - [Blue] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - [Grey] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - [Light Purple] We consider management's process is appropriate and key assumptions are neither optimistic or cautious © 2022 Grant Thornton UK LLP.
+- [Purple] We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated - [Blue] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - [Grey] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - [Light Purple] We consider management's process is appropriate and key assumptions are neither optimistic or cautious

 Significant judgement or estimate Summary of management's approach Audit Comments Assessment Land and Building valuations - £721m The Council requires an explanation within the valuation reports of individual assets for unusual movements or to identify potential errors.
-Although these were reported within the valuation report, management had not taken steps to investigate comments made in the valuations of assets included in our sample - these include Poole High School and Avenue Road Car park discussed above.
-Follow up of comments made by the valuer would have enabled these inconsistencies to be rectified prior to submitting the accounts for audit.
+Although these were reported within the valuation report, management had not taken steps to investigate comments made in the valuations of assets included in our sample - these include Poole High School and Avenue Road Car park discussed previously.
+Follow up of comments made by the valuer would have enabled these inconsistencies to be rectified or explained prior to submitting the accounts for audit.
 This was an observation also noted in the prior year audit.
-TBC Assets not revalued in the year Management are required to assess whether the current value of its assets is not materially different from the carrying value and has undertaken an exercise to assess this using indices which we are currently reviewing.
-The working papers in this important area have continued to improve, however the greater emphasis placed on estimates as a result of ISA 540 means that further work is needed in this area by management to fully challenge the valuer and understand the basis of the estimates made.
+We consider management's process is appropriate and key assumptions are neither optimistic or cautious Assets not revalued in the year Management are required to assess whether the current value of its assets is not materially different from the carrying value and has undertaken an exercise to assess this using indices which we are currently reviewing.
+The working papers in this important area have continued to improve, however the greater emphasis placed on estimates because of the revision of ISA 540 means that further work is needed in this area by management to fully challenge the valuer and understand the basis of the estimates made.
 We confirmed that overall the valuation method unless otherwise reported, remains consistent with the prior year.
-Our work in this area is currently in progress.